Departments and Research Centers

 Stacey Rzeszut

-Stacey Rzeszut is the administrative coordinator for EPI and provides fiscal, operational and administrative support to the EPI team and predoctoral candidates.
-Outside of work, Stacey enjoys traveling with her…
+Stacey Rzeszut is an administrative specialist for EPI and provides fiscal, operational and administrative support to the EPI team, predoctoral candidates, and the Michigan Education Data Center.
+Stacey also manages the Education Policy Speaker Serie...

 Staff